 Help kids recognise that they will find their tribe at high school.
 They need to be realistic and recognise that it takes a while to make good friends but they will have lots of new acquaintances straight away.
 Orientation programs and camps at the beginning of the school year ensure they will get to know the other kids.
-At Santa Maria, we use most of the first week for orientation.
 There is no point getting straight into academics if kids don’t feel as though they belong or feel comfortable.

-A couple of hints to pass on to kids if they need them:
+A few hints about friends to pass on to kids, if they need them: